Al Capone (film): Lawsuit

 Al Capone's sister sued the filmmakers for $10 million for having failed to secure her permission to produce the film, citing invasion of privacy.
 A judge ruled in the filmmakers' favor.
+The judge also added he "found the picture to be crude, worthless trash."

 Capone's sister, widow and son later sued Desilu and the other producers of The Untouchables for $6 million but lost that suit as well.